shoparmathur/NDECOAX/README.md

 b.
 Calculate_admittance.cc:

 This file contains the computation of each integral in equation (6) inspired by authors previous work [1] [2].
 Various parameters set in the    LayeredMedia class and integrands are accessed through a class pointer.
 This file calls the numerical integration routines based on adaptive Gauss-Lobotto quadrature defined in Integration.cc.
-Therefore, this file includes the header file Integration.h, where the functions for Adaptive Gauss-Lobotto Quadrature numerical integration  are declared.
+Therefore, this file includes the header file Integration.h, where the functions for adaptive Gauss-Lobotto quadrature numerical integration  are declared.

 c.
 NDECOAX.cc: